finiam/old-blog.finiam.com/site/blog/simulations-with-elixir-and-the-actor-model.md

   image: /images/pexels-cleyder-duque-3637834.jpg
   image_alt: man working in a wood workshop
 ---
-# Simulations with Elixir and the Actor Model

 Is there anyone else about to read this, as fascinated as I am by simulations?
 A simulation of a game, weather, aerodynamic behavior, or any other action, has intrinsically the same goal - take a peek into the future and see how things will perform in real life.

 These simulations all require an extent of calculations and variables to take into account, but also a model that will elegantly run through them.